 Assistantships can be applied for during the graduate application process.
-Students currently enrolled in an assistantship will be required to evaluate it midway through their experience.
-Any questions regarding this can be obtained from the graduate contacts listed at the bottom of this page.
+Students enrolled in assistantships will be asked to evaluate their experience on an annual basis.

 Types of Assistantships

 Our department has a vibrant research culture and offers numerous multidisciplinary opportunities for students to be involved in research, for a few examples see https://cfs.utk.edu/research/.
 Annual research assignment decisions are based on the alignment of a student’s goals and interests with faculty members’ portfolios and ongoing studies.